14 posts of content from one prompt — and why your queue handles the timing

 2. Selected the book from my library

-Total time from "open dashboard" to "campaign live": 34 minutes.
-Posts produced: 28.
-If I'd written them by hand the way I used to, that's 10–14 hours of content work.
+Total time from "open dashboard" to "campaign queued": 34 minutes.
+If I'd written those captions by hand the way I used to, that's 10–14 hours of content work.
 Even if I assume AI saves me 50% (conservative), that's still 5+ hours I didn't spend on social media prep.

 What to do next